carmanaught/mpvcontextmenu/README.md

 The menu layout is based on the right-click menu for Bomi, which is what I was using before switching to mpv.
 If you were a Bomi user be aware that not all the menu items for Bomi are implemented (particularly those around video settings) and there is no current plan to implement them at this point.

-Some of the menu items reference commands that use the functions/bindings in `zenity-dialogs.lua` to show dialogs.
-These are based on the [KDialog-open-files](https://gist.github.com/ntasos/d1d846abd7d25e4e83a78d22ee067a22) script (credit to ntasos).
+Some of the menu items reference commands that use the functions/bindings in `gui-dialogs.lua` to show dialogs.
+These are based on the [KDialog-open-files](https://gist.github.com/ntasos/d1d846abd7d25e4e83a78d22ee067a22) script (credit to ntasos) and include both `zenity` and `kdialog` options.

 The menu layout definitions and the menu engine have been separated.
 Part of this is to allow for the use of other menu builders, with the logic and interactions with builders handled by the menu engine script.
 This has the advantage that the menu engine script doesn't care about the menu definition file and actually allows multiple menu definition files to be used if desired, ensuring they are configured correctly (see [Customization](#customization) below).